Lalla Zaynab: Struggles beyond succession

 Zaynab faced no further grievances from her cousin or the administration, ruling peacefully until 1899, when she came into conflict with an Algerian named Sa'id b.
 Lakhdar.
 Lakhdar claimed that he was owed two million francsby the belated Shaykh, and attempted to rally Bu Sa’ada's military to take action against the Rahmaniyya.
 Zaynab wrote to the authorities, dispelling Lakhdar's claims, and demonstrating an intimate knowledge of all of her father's financial dealings.

-While Zaynab acted as a protector of her father's former harem of wives, Lakhdar demanded that they travelled to Algiers to swear an oath that they knew nothing of the money owed.
-Zaynab intervened and stated that the practice had no founding in either Islamic or French law, and instead offered her own oath on the tomb of a saintly tomb since the ex-wives were not party to the conflict.
+While Zaynab acted as a protector of her father's former harem of wives, Lakhdar demanded that they travel to Algiers to swear an oath that they knew nothing of the money owed.
+Zaynab intervened and stated that the practice had no founding in either Islamic or French law, and instead offered her own oath on a saintly tomb since the ex-wives were not party to the conflict.
 However, the rivalry over the spiritual succession continued, with Zaynab taking refuge in her father's tomb.
 With others present, when she cried out for answers, a voice announced that it was Zaynab who should lead her father's former followers.
 After this occurred, her leadership was no longer questioned.

 French artist Charles de Galland witnessed Zaynab and her followers seven months after the death of her father.
 They treated her as a living saint, and the true inheritor of her father's barakah.
-She would continue to lead the followers for the next seven years, with the French forces admitting in 1899 that the Zawiya had prospered under her leadership.
+She would continue to lead the followers for the next seven years, with the French forces admitting in 1899 that the Zawiya prospered under her leadership.
 Pilgrims remained as high under her stewardship as they had under her father's, and she adopted some of her father's practises such as inducting new members herself.
 She travelled throughout the local area; shrines were created by the local people at each of the places she stopped to pray.

 Isabelle Eberhardt would make several trips from Algiers to El Hamel to visit Zaynab's Zawiya, one among many Europeans who would visit her.
 Eberhardt would later say that she felt "rejuvenated" each time she met with Zaynab, and formed a friendship that would concern the authorities.

 Death

 Zaynab died of a prolonged disease on 19 November 1904.
 She was placed in a mausoleum alongside her father, with the tomb becoming a place of pilgrimage.
-She left an incredible legacy and maintained a strong memory in the hearts of the El Hamel people for many years to come.
+She left a strong legacy in the hearts of the El Hamel people for many years to come.

 She was succeeded by her cousin, Muhammad B Al Hajj Muhammad, who wasted El Hamel's resources, and reverted the cultural struggle which Zaynab and her father fought to maintain.
 Under Muhammad's rule, the zawiya became an exoticized, marginalized, and localized center looking to entertain culturally bored or curious Western elites.
 Muhammad also took out large loans from the French which resulted in owed debt.